ontodev/robot/docs/extract.md

 - BOT: use the SLME to extract a bottom module
 - MIREOT: extract a simple hierarchy of terms

+By default, `extract` will include imported ontologies.
+To exclude imported ontologies, just add `--imports exclude` for any non-MIREOT extraction method.

 ## Syntactic Locality Module Extractor (SLME)

 Each SLME module type takes a "seed" that you specify with `--term` and `--term-file` options.
 From the seed it builds a module with a "signature" that includes the seed plus any other terms required so that any logical entailments are preserved between entities (classes, properties and individuals) in the signature.
 For example, if an ontology implies that A is a subclass of B, and the seed contains A and B, then the module will also imply that A is a subclass of B. In other words, the module will contain all the axioms needed to provide the same entailments for the seed terms (and resulting signature) as the full ontology would.